-All signs indicate that mental and financial wellness will become significant pain points in 2022.
-The pandemic also continues to expose health inequalities and an unattainable work-life balance for many American workers.
-The most robust 2022 employee wellness offerings and programs will likely be employee-centered, focusing on how to provide the most comprehensive, attainable and affordable benefits.
-Many employees will not only need resources for handling new pandemic-related mental and financial challenges but also support for working in a remote or hybrid setting as the lines blur between their home and work lives.
-This year, employers are expected to explore programs and initiatives that ensure all employees have access to the physical, mental and financial benefits they need to address the pandemic's short- and long-term impacts.
+All signs indicate that mental and financial wellness will become significant pain points in 2023.
+The pandemic further exposed health inequalities and an unattainable work-life balance for many American workers.
+The most robust 2023 employee wellness offerings and programs will likely be employee-centered, focusing on how to provide the most comprehensive, attainable and affordable benefits.
+Many employees will not only need resources for handling mental and financial challenges but also support for working in a remote or hybrid setting with blurred lines between their home and work lives.
+This year, employers are expected to explore programs and initiatives that ensure all employees have access to the physical, mental and financial benefits they need to address the short- and long-term impacts of the pandemic and the current economic landscape.